pytorch/rl/docs/source/reference/modules.rst

 To efficiently explore the environment, TorchRL proposes a series of wrappers that will override the action sampled by the policy by a noisier version.
-Their behaviour is controlled by :func:`~torchrl.envs.utils.exploration_mode`: if the exploration is set to ``"random"``, the exploration is active.
+Their behavior is controlled by :func:`~torchrl.envs.utils.exploration_mode`: if the exploration is set to ``"random"``, the exploration is active.
 In all other cases, the action written in the tensordict is simply the network output.